OnStar Guardian

 The Research

 OnStar has a loyal customer base and strong brand recognition.
-We conducted empathy interviews with non-GM customers as well as new and existing OnStar subscribers. the learnings proved OnStar’s brand leadership in the safety space and the opportunity to capture a larger audience by providing a more flexible and approachable product.
+We conducted empathy interviews with non-GM customers as well as new and existing OnStar subscribers.
+The learnings proved OnStar’s brand leadership in the safety space and the opportunity to capture a larger audience by providing a more flexible and approachable product.

 “I love feeling protected by OnStar in my Chevy and with I could have the same feeling in every vehicle I’m in.”